 When you think of potential EHS risks in the due diligence process, you may only think of subsurface risks.
 Since the industry standard Phase I ESA focuses only on these risks, as defined by ASTM standard E1527-13, important EHS risk categories are left out.
 Make no mistake, uncovering potential subsurface risks is an important part of the environmental due diligence process.
 Subsurface risks consist mostly of soil and groundwater quality issues that could have a major effect on a merger or acquisition, but it is not the only category an EHS professional should evaluate.
 There are four other categories to keep in mind.

 Risks or liabilities associated with infrastructure, operations, and the business entity need to be examined and taken into consideration before an acquisition.
-Lastly, and equally important given today’s customer and investor-focused business environment, don’t forget about environmental, social, and governance (ESG) risks as well.
+Lastly, and equally important given today’s customer and investor-focused business environment, don’t forget about ESG risks as well.
 An experienced EHS consultant would advise their clients that there is much more to uncover than what is underground.